grafana/terraform-provider-grafana/docs/resources/data_source_config.md

   Official documentation https://grafana.com/docs/grafana/latest/datasources/HTTP API https://grafana.com/docs/grafana/latest/developers/http_api/data_source/
   The required arguments for this resource vary depending on the type of data source selected (via the 'type' argument).
-  Use this resource for configuring multiple Data Souces, when that configuration (json_data_encoded field) requires circular reference like in the example below.
+  Use this resource for configuring multiple datasources, when that configuration (json_data_encoded field) requires circular references like in the example below.
-  When using grafana_data_source_config resource, the corresponding grafana_data_source resources must contain json_data_encoded field ignored.
-Otherwise infinite update loop will occur.
+  When using the grafana_data_source_config resource, the corresponding grafana_data_source resources must have the json_data_encoded field ignored.
+Otherwise, an infinite update loop will occur.
+See the example below.
 ---

 # grafana_data_source_config (Resource)